base-link/base/readme.md

 ## Welcome

-Here's the start of the [Book](book/readme.md) on BaseLink with the most up-to-date info on the project.
+Here's the start of the [Book](book/readme.md) on BaseNote with the most up-to-date info on the project.

 ## Future